-The stress and anxiety trying to manage everything caused me to get considerable insomnia.
-I was up late – too tired to work but too awake to sleep.
-So the book progressed slower than I would have liked and there was simply no way I could do fit everything in.
+The stress and anxiety of trying to manage everything caused me to get considerable insomnia.
+I was up late — too tired to work but too awake to sleep.
+So the book progressed slower than I would have liked, and there was simply no way I could fit everything in.
 I could barely keep up keep up with the book and the small amount of work I did!
-Spending 3 days in the jungle just wasn’t going to happen.
+Spending three days in the jungle just wasn’t going to happen.

-Now, there is only three more weeks left before I go home.
+Now there are only three more weeks left before I go home.
 I won’t be heading to Laos, I didn’t get to the northern part of Cambodia, and Malaysia never happened.

 Maybe I’m just being too hard on myself.
 That book was a lot of work.
 I really underestimated how much work it would be.
 I’m unsure that anything would have allowed me to juggle all the balls I wanted.

 I look back on the last few months and wonder if I simply wasted them.
-What if I tried harder?
-What if I worked better?
-What if I had powered through the insomnia and wrote anyways?
-I’m riddled with what if’s.
+What if I’d tried harder?
+What if I’d worked better?
+What if I’d powered through the insomnia and written anyway?
+I’m riddled with what-ifs.

 I’ve already missed a lot.
 I’ve already wasted too much time.

 But there’s no reason to waste anymore.